 If this sounds like you… Listen up.
 Your life is about to get easier.

 Enter using an employee scheduling software.
-Online, cloud-based scheduling tools support any shift-based organizations demands are a great solution.
+Online, cloud-based scheduling tools support any shift-based organizations' demands and are a great solution.

 - Templates: Using templates to write schedules saves a ton of time… 50%, in fact.

-- Access: You – and employees – should be able to access and manage schedules via phone, computer, or tablet.
+- Access: You – and employees – should be able to access the schedule anywhere and manage schedules via phone, computer, or tablet.

 - Forecasting Capabilities: Predict resource needs based on real data.
 Look for a solution that allows you to accurately predict resources vs. sales, so you’re hitting maximum profits.

-- Communication Tools: When you think about shift schedulers, you may not associate them as a communication tool as well.
+- Communication Tools: When you think about employee scheduling softwares, you may not associate them as a communication tool as well.
 Believe it or not, software exists that enables 24/7 real-time communication via email or text messaging, so your team is constantly looped in.

 - Reporting: Get the data you have never had before to create efficient shift scheduling online and streamline your profits.
 Reporting includes a daily roster, labor forecast, and schedule summary.